LandenTy/GeometricEngine/README.md

 # TechSmart-3D-Cube
 Good Evening good friends!
 I've finally completed (after many months) my research on 3D Graphics Theory!
 I'm now able to showcase a basic 3D Cube with layered-face ordering!
 Enjoy!
+I greatly thank all of the kind users on Stack Overflow (and the help of previously asked questions) to help aid me in getting to this point!

 Controls:
 WASD - Move Camera